-- 1. To introduce students to the fundamentals of English Language and Literature Teaching. - 2.
-To introduce students to methods and approaches to teaching English Language and Literature. - 3.
+- 1. To introduce students to the fundamentals of English Language and Literature Teaching. - To introduce students to methods and approaches to teaching English Language and Literature. - 3.
 To prepare students for the field of teaching with practical approaches to ELLT

-But the end of the course the student will be able to:

-- 1. Understand fundamentals in ELLT. - 2.
-Differentiate between concepts, methods, and approaches related to ELLT. - 3.
-Create modules and teach using methods, and approaches in ELLT. - 4.
-Construct course plans, session plans and assist teachers as well as teach classes. - 3.
-Number of hours: 04 hours per week - 4.
-Course Content: Total number of hours: 48
+CO1.
+Understand fundamentals in ELLT.

+CO2.
+Differentiate between concepts, methods, and approaches related to ELLT.

+CO3.
+Create modules and teach using methods, and approaches in ELLT.

+CO4.
+Construct course plans, session plans and assist teachers as well as teach classes.

-Unit I: Teaching Paradigms for the New Millennium 06 hours
+Unit I: Teaching Paradigms for the New Millennium